CopernicaMarketingSoftware/Documentation/Mailerq/5.0/message-store-options.md

 a couple of times, you can pass in a higher value.

-To prevent that many small read operations are fired at MongoDB, MailerQ groups operations into "multi-get" operations.
-The max number of fetch operations that can be grouped together is configurable:
+To prevent that many small read operations are fired at MongoDB, MailerQ normally groups fetch operations into a single "multi-get" operation that fetches many documents with just a single query.
+This reduces the number of queries that are sent to MongoDB, but if one of the requested documents is hard to find, it also slows down the lookup of all the other documents in the same query.
+To get a balance between this, you can limit the number of fetch operations that can be grouped together:

 ````
 storage-address:        mongodb://hostname/database/collection?maxQuerySize=10